earthstar-project/react-earthstar/README.md

 react-earthstar is a UI toolkit for making collaborative, offline-first applets for small groups.
 Your applet's data is stored with the peers who use it, and on infrastructure you own or trust.

-- App examples here!
-Wikis!
-Chatrooms!
-More concrete, small group-y things!

-No monthly payments, API keys, or complicated user authentication!
+- Don't-have-to-think-about-it realtime collaborative data
+- No-servers-involved authentication
+- No-distinction-between-the-two offline and online support

-This is made possible by the Earthstar protocol.
+This is all made possible by the [Earthstar](https://github.com/earthstar-project/earthstar) protocol.

 ## What's Earthstar?